 Wrote Anderson:

-Anderson interviewed the great Pirates third baseman Pie Traynor, who was elected to the Hall of Fame in 1948 after excelling as a fielder and hitter (.320 batting average) from 1920-37.
+Anderson interviewed former Pirates third baseman Pie Traynor, who was elected to the Hall of Fame in 1948 after excelling as a fielder and hitter (.320 batting average) from 1920-37.

 Traynor told Anderson, “Boyer is a steady, great ballplayer.
 He’s the punch of the Cardinals.
 If he doesn’t drive in all those runs (119 in 1964), they don’t win the pennant last season.
 And if he doesn’t drive in runs in the World Series, they don’t win that.”